-While the core features within Counting Us and the Regional Command Center provide everything a region may need to conduct surveys of people experiencing homelessness and to produce the HUD Point in Time report there are some regions that have more complex needs.
-The features described below are optional upgrades to the framework can be added on:
+The core features within Counting Us and the Regional Command Center provide everything a region may need to conduct surveys of people experiencing homelessness, and to produce the HUD Point in Time report.
+Regions with more complex needs have the option to include any of the following additional features:

 Customized Point in Time (PIT) Surveys

 The surveys use to gather information from both the unsheltered and sheltered populations can be customized to meet local needs.
 For example, regions across the state of Texas decided to add questions to discern if an individual or family was homeless as a result of hurricane Harvey.
 Other regions have added questions to gather details on where people are from, what their needs are, and what led to their homelessness.

 Volunteer Registration / Recruitment